CPSY 1950 Deep Learning in Brains, Minds & Machines

 - Tuesdays (80 min): Instructor lecture introducing the week’s theme

-- Thursdays (80 min): Student lightning talks (~15 presentations, 3 minutes each) + synthesis/discussion
+- Thursdays (80 min): Student lightning talks (a dozen presentations, about 4–5 min each) + synthesis/discussion

 Students work in rotating small groups throughout the semester, culminating in project poster presentations.
 The course covers modern AI capabilities, explainable AI (XAI), NeuroAI, and cognitive and neural alignment.